anshuthopsee/nse-oi-visualizer/README.md

 4. Has a Strike range selector to adjust the no. of strikes to be shown.
 5. Shows Option Strategy Payoff (P&L) at a target date as well as the expiry date for the selected underlying (maximum 10 legs).
 6. Uses Black-76 model to calculate IVs for each strike, and shows OTM option IV for both call and put.
-7. All IVs are calculated based on a synthetic (implied) futures price, computed with put-call parity based on the ATM option for each expiry.
+7. All IVs are calculated based on a synthetic (implied) futures price, computed with put-call parity formula based on the ATM option for each expiry.
 8. Auto-updates data, using a web worker, precisely at times when the minutes are divisible by 3 (ex: 9:30, 9:33, 9:36,...,9:57, 10:00 etc).
 9. Caches data with RTK Query for a maximum of 3 minutes.
 10. Charts have tooltips.